16 Beautiful Coastal Towns Around the World

 Located in Vietnam’s dramatic Halong Bay, with lush mountains as a backdrop, this little village is completely composed of floating homes.
 About 700 people (traditionally fishermen) live in anchored houseboats, with kids attending a floating school.
 Cua Van has become a popular tourist attraction, as visitors want to see this unusual way of life for themselves.

-One of T+L’s most-pinned travel photos features Oia, a town on the northern coast of Santorini.
-With just one glance, you can see why Oia appeals to so many travelers.
+Oia, a town on the northern coast of Santorini, is absolutely stunning, and with just one glance, you can see why Oia appeals to so many travelers.
 Perched on cliffs above the sea, it’s the romantic blue-and-white Greek town that has launched thousands of cruise-ship vacations.

 Paternoster, South Africa

 The maritime way of life is firmly rooted in the DNA of Paternoster, about 90 miles north of Cape Town.
 Most buildings are classic fishermen’s cottages, white with dark roofs.
 The town enforces a strict architectural code to preserve its character.
-Fittingly, you can get great seafood here.
-Paternoster hosts a Crayfish and Seafood Festival each November, featuring South African favorites like snoek braai (a regional fish, dried and cooked over coals), potjiekos (seafood stew), and fresh crayfish, cooked to order.
+Fittingly, you can get great seafood here, too.

 Croatia has other idyllic coastal spots—Trogir, Split, Dubrovnik—but this Istrian town's distinct layout earned it a place on our list.
 Rovinj's historic center is completely contained within a small peninsula.
 (It was once the island of Mons Albanus, but the channel between the island and mainland was filled in 1763.)
 As a result of the tight quarters, buildings are tall, narrow, and close set, with red tiled roofs.
 Towering above it all is St. Euphemia, a stately Baroque church and Rovinj’s main landmark.